bysreg/anjing/README.md

   - you need to build gtest first, and put the libgtest.a nd libgtest-main.a to /usr/lib
 - use "cmake -Dbuild_test=ON .."
 - if on windows,
-  - instead of myapp project as the startup project, set the "appTestExecutable" as the startup project, and build that project
+  - build solution
-  - use ctrl+F5, so that the program won't immediately quit so that you can see the test's results.
+  - build RUN_TESTS, you can see the test's result in Output window in visual studio
 - if on linux,
   - run "make" to build all executables, including the tests
   - run "make test" to run all the tests